 Tabletop Security Games + Cards

 Games teach.
 Games provide engagement and repetition, which help people learn.
 Many people have crafted games with explicit security learning goals.
 These are ‘serious games,’ or ‘games with a purpose.’
 There have been academic workshops with a focus on using games to enhance learning.
-There’s now a small consultancy, HackBack Gaming, that’s exploring bringing games to business.
+There’s now multiple companies bringing security tabletops to business, including HackBack Gaming and The Long Game Project.

 This page started as a list of tabletop games that touch on information security.
 It has evolved to be scoped to physical things: discussion-prompting cards are included, software, including CTFs, are excluded.
 I’m not aware of an attempt to catalog software games with a security teaching goal.